olivierh59500/misc/script/replication/README.md

 WantedBy=basic.target
 ```

-- **Within `replication-machine.timer`, insert the following information and edit it to fulfill your requirements:**
+- **From within `replication-machine.timer`, insert the following information and edit it to fulfill your requirements:**
 ```
 [Unit]
 Description=replication-machine